 Does your cat ever lick you?
 Have you ever wondered why they do it?

 Cats aren’t exactly notorious for their outward affection.
-We humans tend to think that when one of our pets licks us, it’s the equivalent of a “kiss,” and it is a way to show love.
+We humans tend to think that, when one of our pets licks us, it’s the equivalent of a “kiss,” and it’s a way to show love.

 While love and adoration may be one reason why your cat is licking you, here are several other reasons as to why you may be receiving sandpaper kisses.